-If you are in possession of a settlement offer from an insurance company (even if it is your own), be sure to contact the Sargent Law Firm first to evaluate it.
+If you are in possession of a settlement offer from an insurance company (even if it is your own), be sure to contact The Sargent Firm Injury Lawyers first to evaluate it.

 Opting to Settle a Personal Injury Case

 Unlike a trial, a settlement can occur within the first few months following the accident – assuming both parties are in agreement with the terms.
 Here are some of the benefits of settling:

 - Dismissal of all claims by all parties involved